 Over the last few decades a growing recognition of the importance of patient reported health related quality of life indices has developed.
 These indices are now recognized by patient organisations, clinicians and regulators as a vital tool in the development and testing of new treatments in people with cystic fibrosis.
-The Cystic Fibrosis Questionnaire-Revised (CFQR) is a specifically designed quality of life questionnaire for people with CF. We will utilise CFQ-R, the CFQ-R treatment burden questionnaire and the CFQ-R sinus symptom scale in this study.
-The CFQ-R sinus symptom questionnaire will be delivered to individuals undergoing nasal lavage at each time point.
+The Cystic Fibrosis Questionnaire-Revised (CFQR) is a specifically designed quality of life questionnaire for people with CF. We will utilise CFQ-R and the CFQ-R treatment burden questionnaire in this study.
 The CFQ-R treatment burden questionnaire is used to assess treatment burden in people with CF and assess to what extent do treatments make daily life difficult; how much time is spent on treatments and how difficult it is to do treatments every day?
 CFQ-R, including the treatment burden subscale, will be delivered at baseline, 6 months, one year and two years.

 Pharmacy and MEMs Caps: